AkariAsai/AkariAsai.github.io/_posts/2025-11-24-job-search.md

 **October 2024**: Still trying to finish my final project (yes, still).
 I also attended COLM.

-**November 2024**: In November, I was finally wrapping up my project, but I realized I needed to finalize my application materials soon - some schools had mid-November deadlines, even if they weren't strict (in general, make sure to submit your applications on time).
+**November 2024**: In November, I was finally wrapping up my project, but I realized I needed to finalize my application materials soon.
+Some schools had mid-November deadlines, even if they weren't strict (in general, make sure to submit your applications on time).
 So, early in the month, I shifted into ~80% job search mode and ~20% research mode.
 I completed all my materials and also prepared a document summarizing my contributions to research, teaching, and service, which I shared with my letter writers to help them write strong letters.
 I began submitting applications in late November.
 Unfortunately, around the same time, a family emergency came up and I had to return to Japan to see if I could help out.

 **December 2024**: After submitting everything, I headed to NeurIPS and gave a very early "thesis proposal" version of my job talk to my committee right after that.
 The feedback was clear: "Great start, but it needs major restructuring."
-I’m glad I did it early—it gave me time to rethink the storyline and build the real job talk.
+I’m glad I did it early, since it gave me time to rethink the storyline and build the real job talk.
 Over the holidays, I received my first phone-interview invite.
 I developed a new pitch, refined it (my advisor approved!), and the interview went well.

 **January 2025**: January was by far the most stressful month.
 I was juggling job-talk prep, constant rounds of feedback, and multiple phone interviews—some with a talk segment.
 In retrospect, I strongly recommend having a solid version of your talk ready by new year, since you'll likely be asked to present it during interviews (I had multiple of phone interviews during the second week of January).
 My practice talks that month were really rough due to the delay of preparations (I did my first ones in the second week of January).
 I'm deeply grateful for the countless rounds of feedback from my advisor, Hanna, UW faculty, Pang Wei, Yulia, Ranjay, and friends who helped me get through it.
 I finalized my job talk at the end of January and started receiving onsite invites, which brought some relief.